rdkcentral/BundleGen/docs/Templates.md

 * `dobby`
   * `pluginDir` (string, REQUIRED).
 Location where Dobby plugins are found on the platform.
 Dobby plugins are by default found in `/usr/lib/plugins/dobby`
   * `pluginDependencies` (array of strings, REQUIRED.
 Libraries that the Dobby plugins depend on.
     * Dobby plugins are shared objects and have dependencies that must exist in the container.
-THe exact dependencies needed will depend on which plugins are being used on the platform.
+The exact dependencies needed will depend on which plugins are being used on the platform.
 To find dependencies, run `/lib/ld-linux-armhf.so.3 --list /usr/lib/plugins/dobby/ <plugin-name>` on the platform for each plugin